SH801/haselwimmer/TESTREADME.md

 ### Output \ Output ID if empty
-If this box is ticked, the application will insert the Mifare Unique Card ID of the card prefixed with 'ID', eg. "ID0123456789", if no specific card information can be found.
+If this box is ticked, the application will insert the Mifare Unique Card ID of the card prefixed with 'ID', eg. "ID0123456789", if no specific card information can be retrieved off the card.

 ### Output \ Describe errors in output
-If the card has expired or no card information can be found (assuming "Output ID if empty" is off and the fallback URL returns nothing), then meaningful text will be output ("EXPIRED" or "EMPTY") rather than nothing at all.
+If the card has expired or no card information can be found (assuming "Output ID if empty" is off and the fallback URL returns nothing), then meaningful text will be output ("EXPIRED" or "EMPTY") rather than doing nothing.

 ### Output \ Add delimiter
 A sequence of text delimiters can be inserted after the card data and before